espressif/esp-dev-kits/docs/en/esp32s3/esp32-s3-lcd-ev-board/user_guide_v1.4.rst

 Description of Components
 -------------------------

-The ESP32-S3-LCD-EV-Board development board consists of a mainboard and a subboard.
+The ESP32-S3-LCD-EV-Board development board consists of a mainboard and a subboard (see `LCD Subboards`_ for options).
+Additionally, it allows for a selection of a USB Type-A adapter.

 Mainboard